How to Package and Label Your Handmade Lotion

 Another thing about labeling.
 If you plan to sell your lotion, there are some rules about what information needs to be on your label.
 Marie Gale has a wonderful book with easy-to-understand information about how to be legal about your labels called Soap and Cosmetic Labeling.

 Need someone to help you with a label template?
-I have a couple of sources for that too!
-Pam at FC Designs does wonderful work and is very helpful and friendly.
-I would also recommend checking out the label service at Majestic Mountain Sage.
+I would recommend checking out the label service at Majestic Mountain Sage.
 You can see what the owner drew up as an idea for a label, and what the label service came up with here.

 Finally, I will reiterate that if you are planning to sell your lotion, you should have it challenge tested to be sure there aren’t any nasties in it, and your preservative is effective.
 Again, I can recommend Dr. Cindy Jones of Sagescript Institute to test your lotions for you.